3 Easy Self-Care Hacks for Teachers

 Too much hallway chatter is costing you your weekends.

-And we love our teacher friends — but we also know:
+We love our teacher friends — but:

-One “quick chat” becomes a planning period…
+One “quick chat” becomes your planning period.

-One distraction derails your whole afternoon.
+One distraction derails your afternoon.

 Camaraderie = essential